 Today you step into the incredible beauty of the Connemara region, the furthest western edge of Ireland and Europe.
 The dramatic landscape of Connemara is made up of lakes,

-mountains, woodlands and rugged coastline.
+mountains, woodlands, and rugged coastline.
 Make sure to visit the Connemara National park, Kylemore abbey, Lough Inagh valley and the well-known Sky road near the town of

 Clifden.
 If you take a trip to the fishing village of Roundstone, you can see how a traditional Irish drum, a Bodhran, is made!
-Alternatively you could take a Ferry to the Aran
+Alternatively, you could take a ferry to the Aran

 Islands, some of the most isolated land in Ireland.
-Once there, you can take a Horse and trap un to the pre-Christian clifftop fort of Dun Aengus, a truly unbelievable sight.
+Once there, you can take a Horse and trap op to the pre-Christian clifftop fort of Dun Aengus, a truly unbelievable sight.
 In the evening, we advise checking out the Quays area in Galway for some great Traditional Irish music!

 Day 11: Galway to Dublin via Clonmacnoise